Nicorabi/odin-recipes/README.md

 The recipe is linked in the home page which leads to the lasagne page.

-The lasagne page has the ingredients and recipe plus an image.
+The lasagne page has the plus an image.

 CSS is really basic, will change it later.